At FirstCry Parenting, our aim is to give you the

 A CPR procedure should be performed on a child if any of the following symptoms are noted:

 In case of an emergency, it is appropriate to call the ambulance at the earliest.
-If you are alone with the baby with causality, then knowing how to give a baby CPR could prove to be the difference.
-Perform CPR for a minute and then call for the ambulance and repeat the procedure until an ambulance arrives.
-Following are the steps to be followed to give a baby CPR.
+If you are alone with the baby with causality, then knowing how to give a CPR could prove to be useful.
+Perform CPR for a minute and then call for an ambulance and repeat the procedure until the ambulance arrives.
+Following are the steps to be followed to perform CPR on a baby.

 1. Analyse the Problem Quickly

 Identify the problem by noticing the symptoms mentioned above.
 If the baby is not conscious, try to get a response by gently tapping the sole of the foot and by calling out his name.
-If the baby is unconscious and has trouble breathing, then open the airway and check his pulse and give rescue breaths.
+The entire process should be done under 10 seconds, preferably.
+If the baby is unconscious and has trouble breathing, open the airway, check his pulse and give rescue breaths.

 2. Open the Airway and Check the Pulse

 Look and listen for normal breathing by kneeling at a right angle to the baby’s chest.
-Push down the forehead and tilt the head back and lift the chin with one hand to look for and remove any obstruction in mouth and nose.
+Push down the forehead, tilt the head back and lift the chin with one hand.
+Now look for and remove any obstruction in the mouth and the nose.
 Check for the pulse on the inside of the elbow by using your middle and index finger.
-If there is no pulse or the baby is not breathing then perform CPR and call for an ambulance.
+If there is no pulse or the baby is not breathing, call for help/ambulance right away and perform CPR.

 Follow these steps to give rescue breaths to the baby:

-- Seal your lips around baby’s nose and lips and blow steadily into baby’s lungs and see it rise as you breathe in.
+Seal your lips around baby’s nose and lips, blow steadily into the baby’s lungs and see if it rises as you blow the air.

-- Once the chest rises, allow it to fall by not blowing.
+Once the chest rises, stop blowing and allow it to fall.

 4. Give 30 Chest Compressions

-- Place the baby on a firm surface and find the center of the baby’s chest.
+Place the baby on a firm surface and find the centre of his chest.

-- Press down to a third of the depth of the chest and press 30 times at the rate of 100 compressions per minute.
+Press down to a third of the depth of the chest.
+Press 30 times at the rate of 100 compressions per minute.

 Tips to Prevent Choking in Children

-- Ensure that you offer mashed or pureed food to your baby when you start them on solids up until they begin teething and are able to consume finger foods.
+Ensure that you offer mashed or pureed food to your baby when you start feeding solids up until the baby begins teething and can consume finger foods.

-- Avoid using teething medication as it may numb the baby’s throat and make swallowing difficult.
+Avoid using the teething medication as it may numb the baby’s throat and make swallowing difficult.

-- When babies start eating solid foods, ensure they are sitting up for their meals.
+When the baby starts eating solid foods, ensure he is sitting up for his meals.

-- Above all, keep and eye on your child, especially when they are eating as they may not be able to alert you if they are choking.
+Above all, keep an eye on your child, especially when he is eating, as he may not be able to alert you if he is choking.

 When to Contact Medical Help

-In case of emergency, it is best to call for medical help without delay.
-If your child suffers from a fatal accident, call for medical help immediately and then continue giving the first aid while the team of professionals arrive.
+In case of an emergency, it is best to call for medical help without delay.
+If your child suffers from a fatal accident, call for medical aid immediately and continue providing first aid while the team of professionals arrive.